The Israel-Hamas War: The Day After

 “This is the motherlode of UNRWA teachers’ incitement to Jihadi terrorism,” said Hillel Neuer, executive director of UN Watch.

-While the U.S. agreed with Israel about UNRWA and suspended funding, the administration was again angered when 12 Israeli ministers attended a conference on January 28, 2024, calling for rebuilding settlements in Gaza.
+While the U.S. agreed with Israel about UNRWA and suspended funding, the administration was again angered when 12 Israeli ministers attended a conference on January 28, 2024, calling for the rebuilding of settlements in Gaza.
 Gallant subsequently told U.S. officials that the military would not allow any illegal outposts or settlements to be built in Gaza.

 The two countries were also at odds over Israel’s stated intention of creating a buffer zone on the Gaza side of the security fence on the southern border.
 Blinken made clear the U.S. opposed any reduction in the size of the territory in Gaza.